gamemanual0/gm0/source/docs/software/using-android-studio.rst

 To rebuild from a clean project, press the clean project option.
 This removes old compiled files from your project so you can completely rebuild your project.
-It clears any production files, generated files, etc. When you next build your project, it will do so from scratch with no old compiled files to which it can refer.
+It clears any production files, generated files, etc. This is useful for making sure old artifacts don't break anything when you build your code.
+When you next build your project, it will do so from scratch with no old compiled files to which it can refer.
 To rebuild your project, press the rebuild option.